arangodb/docs/3.10/programs-arangodump-maskings.md

 **Example**

-The following configuration will replace the value of the `name` attribute with an "xxxx"-masked string:
+The following configuration replaces the value of the `name` attribute with an "xxxx"-masked string:

 ```json